stealthmachines/mersenne-prime-pipeline/README.md

 ## What Is It?

-This is an end-to-end system for hunting the next world-record Mersenne prime.
+This is an end-to-end system in beta for eventually hunting the next world-record Mersenne prime.
 It combines two original mathematical ideas — a **phi-lattice resonance scoring function** and the **HDGL wu-wei data-flow model** — with a hand-optimised, exact-integer Lucas-Lehmer GPU verifier.